mcgilldinglab/DENetwork/README.md

 Python 3 is required.

-1. Clone or download this repository.
+**1. Clone or download this repository.**

-2. Navigate to the downloaded DENetwork folder and install required Python packages.
+**2. Navigate to the downloaded DENetwork folder and install required Python packages.**

 ```bash
 $ cd DENetwork
 $ python3 setup.py install
 ```

-3. You may need to upgrade your R version and rpy2 in order to install the R DESeq2 package.
-If you are using Anaconda, you can upgrade R and rpy2 as follows:
+**3. You may need to upgrade your R version and rpy2 in order to install the R DESeq2 package.
+If you are using Anaconda, you can upgrade R and rpy2 as follows:**

 ```bash
 $ conda config --add channels conda-forge